Hraf-Jr/minitopo/README.rst

 - ``target/release/quiche-server``
 - ``target/release/quiche-client``

-Example: Running a Multipath QUIC Experiment
+Example: Running a QUIC Experiment
 =============================================

-This section describes a complete example showing how to establish a **Multipath QUIC** connection using this framework.
+This section describes a complete example showing how to establish a **SP QUIC** connection using this framework.

 1. Launch the topology
 ----------------------